InsightsNet/texannotate/README.md

 ## Query the service

-The service takes as input a TeX/LaTeX project.
-The project should be gzipped tarball (i.e., `.tgz` or `.tar.gz` file) containing the TeX/LaTeX project.
-The output is a JSON response, where all compiled output files (PDFs, PostScript files) are written in Base64.
+The service takes as input a directory containing a TeX/LaTeX project (_without_ any prior compilation results or auxiliary files), and returns a list of generated PDFs and PostScript files.

 Say, for example, you wish to compile the LaTeX project for arXiv paper 1601.00978.
 First, fetch the sources for the project: